 Tamron is a company with corporate auditors and includes a Board of Directors that functions as a body to make important decisions and supervise the execution of operations, as well as an Audit & Supervisory Board as an auditing body that is independent of the Board of Directors.

 Tamron also appoints multiple independent external directors possessing a wealth of knowledge, expertise and independence and has set up a Nominating Committee and Compensation Committee as advisory bodies to enhance supervisory functions.
-In addition, by establishing a Management Meeting and introducing an Executive Officer system, we have developed a framework for executing business matters in a way that responds smoothly and quickly to changes in the external environment.

 To the Board of Directors, Tamron appoints 12 directors (two of whom are external directors) and 4 corporate auditors (three of whom are external auditors).